-The research program of the RTG aims to elucidate the cellular/molecular pathways that lead to skin cancer cell dissemination (Research Area A), and to analyze the mechanisms of primary skin cancer resistance to cell death and tumor immunity (Research Area B).
-In a cross-sectional approach, all projects aim to identify novel targets against the hallmarks of skin cancer they study.
+In the first funding period, the research program of the RTG aimed at elucidating the cellular/molecular pathways that lead to skin cancer cell dissemination (Research Area A), and at analyzing the mechanisms of primary skin cancer resistance to cell death and tumor immunity (Research Area B).
+In a cross-sectional approach, all projects aimed at identifying novel targets against the hallmarks of skin cancer they studied.

-P4: Identification of genes linked to aberrant Wnt signaling in melanoma
+P1: Dissecting the role of Wnt signaling in melanoma

 (PI: M. Boutros; London PI: B. Baum)

 P2: Communication between tumor cells and fibroblasts in the tumor microenvironment during melanoma progression

 P3: Role of systemic osteopontin and senescence in melanoma metastasis and therapy resistance

 (PI: J. Sleeman; London PI: Caroline Hill)